DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/paging-panel.md

 # PagingPanel Plugin Reference

-Plugin that renders a panel that allows an end-user to navigate through data pages if the Paging feature is enabled.
+A plugin that renders a panel allowing an end-user to navigate through data pages if the Paging feature is enabled.

 ## User Reference